 3. The catalog or class syllabus describes the instructional delivery applied in the DE/CE courses, programs and degree offerings.
 The catalog or syllabus describes the expected interaction between faculty and students and the accessibility of faculty and staff to students.

+The institution has protocols that ensure the catalog presents accurate, current, and detailed information to the public about its programs, locations, delivery methods, and policies.
 This process involves all stakeholders in the campus community.
-Faculty are responsible for the curricular piece, and classified staff and administration review all of the process and procedural components and send updates, revisions, and edits to the office of instruction for inclusion in the new edition.
-(Catalogue review process graphic from Letitia and Heather)
+Faculty are responsible for ensuring curricular is current and accurate.
+Classified professionals and administration review all of the process and procedural components and send updates, revisions, and edits to the office of instruction for inclusion in the new edition.
+(Link to Catalogue review process graphic)

 Electronic addenda to the catalogue are posted as needed on the MJC website.
-This ensures that the latest curriculum approvals are received and students and stakeholders are aware of the latest curricular and program information.
+This ensures that the latest curriculum approvals are published so students and stakeholders are aware of the latest curricular and program information.
 (Addenda to catalog website)

 Analysis and Evaluation:

-The catalogue review process at MJC is well organized and thorough.
-It ensures the latest and most accurate information is available to all stakeholders.
+The catalog review process at MJC is well organized and thorough.
+Dedicated classified professionals in the Office of Instruction ensure the latest and most accurate information is available to all stakeholders.
+A printed catalog is available to students through the College Bookstore.
+Revisions or updates to the catalog are published on the website for current information.

 Standard I.C.3